minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

    - Replace ``SOURCE/BUCKET`` with the alias and a bucket for the existing standalone deployment.
    - Replace ``TARGET/BUCKET`` with the alias and corresponding bucket for the new deployment.

 #.
-Stop writes to the standalone deployment from any S3 or POSIX client
+Stop writes to the standalone deployment from any S3 or POSIX client.

 #.
-Wait for ``mc mirror`` to complete for all buckets for any remaining operations
+Wait for ``mc mirror`` to complete for all buckets for any remaining operations.

 #.
-Stop the server for both deployments
+Stop the server for both deployments.

 #.
-Restart the new MinIO deployment with the ports used for the previous standalone deployment
+Restart the new MinIO deployment with the ports used for the previous standalone deployment.

    Refer to step four in the deploy |SNSD| :ref:`documentation <deploy-minio-standalone>`.